 She continues: "Using the Qualys solutions, we now have a single source of truth that shows which patches we need to deploy and which machines have end-of-life software to remove.
-Equally important, we can share data from the Qualys Cloud Platform directly with our Service Desk team, who can often patch many of the systems automatically."
+Equally important, we can share data from the Enterprise TruRisk Platform directly with our Service Desk team, who can often patch many of the systems automatically."

 With Qualys Container Security, G2A empowers its developers and product teams to build services that meet the company’s rigorous information security requirements.